StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 - Ensure the correct Namespace is selected.
 - A unique name in the name field.
 A timestamped name is automatically generated in the Name field (timestamped) when you click in it,
 - then click on the Notebook type you want.
--- For OpenM++, select the JupyterLab option.
+  - For OpenM++, select the JupyterLab option.

-For a discussion of what the other options can be used for, see section XXXX.
+- If you are working with Protected B Data, select the Protected B checkbox

 Scroll down to see the Launch Button.
-The Launch button will only be active after the Namespace, the Notebook Name and a Notebook type are selected.
+The Launch button will only be active after the above options are selected.

 ![Notebook screen](NewNBScreen02.png)

-Advanced options are covered in Section ZZZZ.
-You should not normally need to open this option.
 Press the Launch button to launch you new Notebook.

 [For more information about Statcan AAW Kubeflow, Click here.](https://statcan.github.io/aaw/en/1-Experiments/Kubeflow/)